johnk3r/Coding/README.md

-# Coding
-## A noob thinking he can code :)
+# Coding :: A noob thinking he can code :)

-BOT_Discovery: LogOut of malicious bots found in malware and checkers.
+** BOT_Discovery**: LogOut of malicious bots found in malware and checkers.

   [] Add functionality for file ingest